Boston Camera Club: Education & other activities

-Guest speakers at the club for much of the 20th century have not been identified.
-In the 1970s and 1980s the Boston Camera Club had presentations by Marie Cosindas and Minor White.
+About 1888 William Garrison Reed and other Boston Camera Club members undertook the Old Boston project, a photo survey of sites around Boston whose photographs, owned by the Boston Public Library, were rediscovered in 2007.
+During the 1890s members of the club made lantern slides, the forerunner of 20th-century color slides; and pursued stereo, or 3-D, photography.
+In the 1940s the club brought entertainment and instruction to disabled World War II veterans at a Boston-area Army hospital.
+In the 1950s and 1960s the club had a movie group and owned a movie projector.
+In the 1970s and 1980s the club had presentations by Marie Cosindas and Minor White.
 In the 1990s it sponsored day-long courses by Lou Jones, Frans Lanting, John Sexton, and others.
-Boston-area professionals including staff photographers of the Boston Globe and Boston Herald, and instructors in Boston's New England School of Photography and other institutions, have long been regular club presenters and competition judges.
+Boston-area professionals including staff photographers of the Boston Globe and Boston Herald, and instructors in Boston's New England School of Photography and other institutions, have been club presenters and competition judges.
 Since the latter 1990s the Boston Camera Club has regularly held lectures and field trips in digital photography.

-Other activities

-About 1888 members of the Boston Camera Club, including William Garrison Reed, undertook the Old Boston project, a "survey of buildings and farms for local archives", whose photographs, owned by the Boston Public Library, were rediscovered in 2007.

-During the 1890s members of the club pursued stereo, or 3–D, photography.
-Lantern slides, the forerunner of 20th-century color slides, were popular as well.
-As mentioned, the club owned a stereopticon projector—a projector with two lenses, capable of being used for stereo projection.
-More often, its name notwithstanding, it was used in single-image projection to enable dissolve, the effect of the previous image fading as the next comes in.
-In the 1940s the club brought entertainment and instruction to disabled World War II veterans at a Boston-area Army hospital.
-In the 1950s and 1960s the club had a movie group and owned a movie projector.

 Today

 As it has for most of its existence, the Boston Camera Club meets weekly.
-Meetings are held at its Brookline, Massachusetts headquarters every Tuesday evening from September to June.
-Meetings are open free to the public.
+Meetings are held weekly, except in summer, at its Old South Church in Boston headquarters.
+Meetings are open and free to the public.

-The club emphasizes digital photography.
 Activities range from beginner to advanced and comprise education, print competitions and critique, live-model formal portrait sessions, field trips, and inter-club competitions.
 Outside speakers and competition judges are regularly invited.
 The club communicates through its website and newsletter, The Reflector, launched in 1938 and published electronically.
-Issues are online back to 1954 on the club's website.

-The Boston Camera Club, a nonprofit educational corporation registered in the Commonwealth of Massachusetts, is a member of New England Camera Club Council and Photographic Society of America.
+The Boston Camera Club is a member of New England Camera Club Council and Photographic Society of America.

-Records of the Boston Camera Club, 1881–1971, are held by the Boston Athenaeum and are available to researchers by appointment.

 Image gallery

-All images, 50 Bromfield Street, Boston.
-All from Kimball, 1893 (below).
+All images, 50 Bromfield Street, Boston, 1893.